pelagiebirds/SayiBulmaca/README.md

 ##How to setup?

-The game requires jQuery.
-Include jQuery first.
-Then add sayi.bulmaca.js with a script tag in the head section.
+The game requires jQuery and Bootstrap.
+Include sayi.bulmaca.js after them.

 ##How to initialise the game?